 If the supplied day argument is negative or is greater than 31, the date extends back or forward, into the previous or following month.
 For example:

-Further information and examples of the Excel Date function can be found on the Microsoft Office website.
+For further information and examples of the Excel Date function, see the Microsoft Office website.